AgentMrCow/Restaurant-Ordering-Mobile-App/README.md

 The order is saved securely in MongoDB Atlas Database.

 ## Core Technologies of the IERG3842 Mobile App
+Here's an overview of the technologies and frameworks used to build this application, providing a robust and user-friendly experience:

 ### 1. Mobile Application Frontend